What is Acquired Brain Injury?

 Who is affected?

-Each year, 2 million people in the U.S.A. experience a brain injury, and 99,000 suffer from long-term disability.
+Each year, two million people in the U.S.A. experience a brain injury, and 99,000 suffer from long-term disability.
 Over five million people today are living with an ABI-related disability.

-Community Care Access Centres (CCACs) provide one-stop access to health and personal support services to help individuals live independently in their homes or assist them in making the transition to a long-term care facility.
+Local Health Integration Networks (LHINs) provide one-stop access to health and personal support services to help individuals live independently in their homes or assist them in making the transition to a long-term care facility.
 They also provide information about, or link individuals to, services available in the community.
-Anyone can make a referral to a CCAC – a family member, caregiver, friend, physician or other health care professional.
+Anyone can make a referral – a family member, caregiver, friend, physician or other health care professional.

 ONTARIO BRAIN INJURY ASSOCIATION (OBIA)

 The Ontario Brain Injury Association’s Caregiver Information Support Link (CISL) is a program, supported by the Ministry of Health, donations and other fundraising activities, to assist persons living with the effects of injury to the brain.
 This FREE service offers support, empowerment, advocacy and education to survivors, family members and friends.
-Staff can assist with issues such as rehabilitation, long-term care, housing and employment and may involve auto insurance, disability benefits, worker’s compensation benefits, etc. Brain injury survivors and their caregivers (family, friends, etc.) are invited to become members of OBIA.
-This FREE membership is available in exchange for completing an annual questionnaire.
+Staff can assist with issues such as rehabilitation, long-term care, housing and employment, auto insurance, disability benefits, worker’s compensation benefits, etc. Brain injury survivors and their caregivers (family, friends, etc.) are invited to become members of OBIA.
+This FREE membership is available after completing an annual questionnaire.
 The CISL questionnaire is a tool that measures an individual’s level of community integration and disability.

 CANADIAN HEALTH NETWORK (CHN)